bc-marine-canvas/bc-marine-canvas/content/upholstery/v-berth-cushions.md

 ---

 V-berth cushions and mattress have the dual responsibility of being comfortable enough to sleep on, while also allowing easy access to storage down below.
-We can work with you to ensure that your V-berth cushions check both boxes.
+Our designs consider all your needs, and we'll make sure your V-berth cushions are as comfortable as they are practical.